For many years, GreenTech

 Rentech, are even more compelling:

-(1) Biomass has half the energy
+(1) Biomass has half the energy density of

 (2) Biomass has more impurities than coal, and of greater unpredictability,